tikatoo/irc.js/docs/API.rst

     `retryDelay` is the number of milliseconds to wait before retrying to automatically reconnect when disconnected.
     It defaults to 2000.

+    `secure` (SSL connection) can be a true value or an object (the kind returned by ``crypto.createCredentials()``) specifying the certificate and other details for validation.
+    If you set `selfSigned` to true, it will accept certificates from a non-trusted CA.
+    If you set `certExpired` to true, the bot will accept expired certificates.

+    `floodProtection` queues all your messages and slowly transmits them to prevent being kicked for flooding.
+    Alternatively, use `Client.activateFloodProtection()` to activate flood protection after instantiating the client.

+    `floodProtectionDelay` sets the amount of time that the client will wait between sending subsequent messages when `floodProtection` is enabled.

+    `sasl` enables SASL support.
+    You'll also want to set `nick`, `userName`, and `password` for authentication.

+    `stripColors` removes mIRC colors (0x03 followed by one or two ASCII numbers for the foreground and background color), as well as ircII "effect" codes (``0x02`` bold, ``0x1f`` underline, ``0x16`` reverse, ``0x0f`` reset) from the message before parsing it.

+    `messageSplit` will split up large messages sent with the `say` method into multiple messages of lengths shorter than `messageSplit` bytes, attempting to split at whitespace where possible.

+    `encoding` specifies the encoding for the bot to convert messages to.
+    To disable this, leave the value blank or false.
+    Example values are ``UTF-8`` and ``ISO-8859-15``.

     `enableStrictParse` will make the client try to conform more strictly to `the RFC 2812 standard <https://www.ietf.org/rfc/rfc2812.txt>`_ for parsing nicknames, preventing eg CJK characters from appearing in them.